-The Cairngorms National Park is easy to reach whether you're travelling by car, bus, train or even from further afield via plane.
+The Cairngorms National Park is easy to reach whether you're travelling by car, bus or train.
+There are also options for visitors looking to fly into the country.

 We are only 7 miles south of Aviemore.
 Travelling north on the A9 (Inverness), turn off for Kingussie / Kincraig, and follow the B9152 north.
 Travelling south on the A9 (Perth), turn off south of Aviemore for Kincraig and follow the B9152 through Kincraig to the Park.